Have you ever wished that a resin artist could show you exactly how to apply ArtResin epoxy resin, step by step?

 CLEANING YOUR HANDS

-TIP - Do NOT use rubbing alcohol to remove ArtResin from your skin.
-Alcohol breaks down ArtResin, yes, but it also allows your skin to absorb it!
-Save the alcohol for your tools and use soap and water for your skin.
-By the way, soap and water WILL work for your tools too...
+💡TIP - Do NOT use rubbing alcohol to remove ArtResin from your skin.
+Alcohol breaks down ArtResin, yes, but it also allows your skin to absorb it.
+Best to save the alcohol for your tools.

 If you've taped off the underside of your piece, remove the tape carefully no later than 24 hours after you've poured.

 7 easy steps for a perfect ArtResin pour!

 Do you have any tips or tricks that have worked for you?

 Learn more by checking out our blog on the Perfect Temperature to Cure Epoxy Resin.